votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 ----------------

 Similar to the VOTCA containers, releases are also handled by GitHub actions. :code:`votca/votca` has a :code:`release` workflow that can only be triggered manually.
-To trigger it go `here <https://github.com/votca/votca/actions?query=workflow%3Arelease>`_.
+To trigger it go `this GitHub Action <https://github.com/votca/votca/actions?query=workflow%3Arelease>`_.
 The release can only be made from the
 :code:`stable` branch, but testing the creation of a release can be triggered on any branch.
 To make a release, trigger the action from the
 :code:`stable` branch, pick a new release tag in the :code:`release tag` box (all CHANGELOG files should already contain a section with the tag, but the date will be updated) and type :code:`yesyesyes` into the deploy box.
 A new release will trigger the creation of the release tag.